Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 760 should be a small bit faster than the Radeon HD 6970 in general. (explain)
+Memory BandwidthAs far as performance goes, the Geforce GTX 760 should theoretically be a small bit better than the Radeon HD 6970 in general. (explain)

-Texel RateThe Geforce GTX 760 is a bit (more or less 11%) better at anisotropic filtering than the Radeon HD 6970. (explain)
+Texel RateThe Geforce GTX 760 should be a little bit (about 11%) better at anisotropic filtering than the Radeon HD 6970. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 760 is the winner, but not by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Geforce GTX 760 is superior to the Radeon HD 6970, not by a very large margin though. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison